-In 2021 the Australian Government announced that it intends to modernise the tax residency rules for individuals, including changes to the residency tests.
-The proposed changes include repealing the resides test and replacing it with a 183 days or more test.
+In 2021 the Australian Government announced that it intends to modernise the tax residency rules for individuals.
+The proposed changes include repealing the resides test and replacing it with 183 days or more test.
 Tax residency is a matter on which your Meritas firm can provide more detailed advice and assistance.